priscilla-b/dsa/data-structures/linked-lists/linked-lists.md

 # Linked Lists

+## Terminology
+- **Node**: a container for data in a linked list
+- **Next**: the node that another node points to
+- **Tail**: the last node in a linked list.
+It's next pointer points to nothing
+- **Head**: the first node in a linked list

+A linked list is simply a connected list of elements (stored as nodes).

+A linked list is considered as an **ordered** (doesn't mean sorted by value) data structure because the nodes are arranged in a specific sequence, with each element having a relative position to the others.
+Elements are maintained in an order based on their insertion or position.

+## Linked lists vs arrays
 With linked lists, items can be anywhere in memory since they don't need to be stored next to each other like in arrays.
 Each item stores the address of the next item in the list, linking the memory addresses together.